 Fish without bones

 Another extremely healthy food item kids and adults with braces can eat without breaking their braces is fish without bones, such as salmon, tuna and trout.
 This is not to say individuals with braces are not able to consume fish with bones, but they simply should be more careful when dealing with catfish and other bonefish.
-Scientists have actually linked the omega-3 fatty acids found in fish with lower risk of developing gum disease, so it is actually helpful to overall oral health.
+Scientists have actually linked the omega-3 fatty acids found in fish with a lower risk of developing gum disease, so it is actually helpful to overall oral health.

 Soups and salad